prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure beacon node

-Next, we'll configure your beacon node to consume your JWT token so it can form an authenticated HTTP connection with your execution node's engine API endpoint.
+Next, we'll configure your beacon node to consume your JWT token so it can form an authenticated HTTP connection with your execution node.

 If you're running a validator, specifying a `suggested-fee-recipient` wallet address will allow you to earn what were previously miner transaction fees.
 Note that transaction fee tips are forwarded to a Ethereum Mainnet address (liquid, withdrawable), not to your validator's account balance (illiquid, not yet withdrawable).
 This `suggested-fee-recipient` address **must** be specified if you're running a validator, otherwise the transaction fee tips that you earn will be permanently lost.
 See [Configuring a Fee Recipient Address](./execution-node/fee-recipient.md) to learn more about this feature.